TueHellsternKea/study/4sem/01-Python-brushup_and_Docker_1/Slide.md

 # GitHub <!-- fit -->
 Millions of developers and companies build, ship, and maintain their software on GitHub—the largest and most advanced development platform in the world.

+*70 to 80% of programmer uses Git for version control and Github repository, both public and private, for storing their source codes*

 ---

 <!--